 I love kettle corn.
-This sweet, salty, crunchy snack is satisfying–and addictive!
-I have never liked plain popcorn, but I sampled real homemade kettle corn at a party when I was well into adulthood and fell in love.
+This sweet, salty, crunchy snack is satisfying–and totally addictive.
+I’ve never liked plain popcorn, but I sampled real homemade kettle corn at a party when I was well into adulthood and fell in love.
 Back home, I was determined to figure out how to make my own.
 I love to caramelize anything in my kitchen, so I played around with the technique until I could make crave-worthy kettle corn at home.

-Kettle corn is a fun snack to serve to guests of any age.
-And if you need to serve a crowd, it’s hard to find a cheaper snack than homemade kettle corn.
+If you need to serve a crowd–of any age–it’s hard to find a cheaper snack than homemade kettle corn.
 All you need are popcorn kernels, oil, salt and sugar.
-My grocery store sells 2-pound bags of popcorn kernels for $1.65.
-I calculated that I can make 4 quarts of kettle corn for 37¢.
+My grocery store sells 2-pound bags of popcorn kernels for $1.65, so I can make 4 quarts of kettle corn for 37¢.

 How to make kettle corn

 - 1/2 cup popcorn

 - 3 tablespoons oil (I love coconut oil for this, but regular vegetable oil works great)